w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 Even in the worst case, a censored collator still produces at least one block per round, while honest collators produce up to *x*.
 So it is important to be more careful with how A’s delaying of its own blocks impacts timing.

-This approach is compatible with the (collator timestamp-dependent) Slot-Based collation.
-Such an approach, however, is vulnerable to liveness attacks where adversarial collators don't show up to stall liveness but then also lose out on block production rewards.
+This approach is compatible with (collator timestamp-dependent) Slot-Based collation.
+Such an approach, however, is vulnerable to liveness attacks in which adversarial collators fail to show up, stalling liveness while also losing out on block production rewards.
 The expected number of blocks per round therefore depends on the fraction of no-shows.
 If the ratio of adversarial collators is *α*, and the collator set is C, then the number of blocks per round is:

 <div align="center">α⋅∣C∣+(1−α)⋅x⋅∣C∣, instead of x⋅∣C∣.</div>